Skip to Main Content

 Types of anesthesia

-There are three main types of anesthesia: general, regional, and local.
+There are 3 main types of anesthesia: general, regional, and local.

 • General anesthesia causes a complete loss of consciousness.
-This is often described as a “deep sleep.”
-But unlike normal sleep, stimuli such as pain do not cause a response.
-General anesthesia medicines are often given through a vein (intravenously or IV).
-Some medicines may be inhaled by breathing through a mask or breathing tube.
+It is often described as a “deep sleep.”
+But unlike normal sleep, your child will not feel sensations such as pain.
+Your child may breathe in the medicine through a mask or breathing tube.
+Or they may get medicine through a vein (intravenously or IV).

-• Local anesthesia causes numbness or blocks pain to a small, specific area of the body.
-The medicine might be given as a shot or as an ointment or spray applied to the skin.
+• Local anesthesia causes numbness or prevents pain in a small, specific area of the body.
+Your child may get the medicine as a shot or as an ointment or spray on the skin.
 An example of local anesthesia is numbing the skin before treating a cut.

 The medicines used during anesthesia depend on several factors: